 In the Rossland camp, International Silver Ridge Resources Inc. and Pacific Vangold Mines Ltd. have been conducting underground development work on the Iron Colt and Evening Star projects.
 On the Iron Colt, the companies have a bulk sampling permit allowing the mining and testing of 10 000 tonnes of ore.
 Underground exploration and development is being facilitated by a 40-metre drift, four box holes that test the upward extension of the vein, and a crosscut which has been driven to test the width of the main vein.
-The first 450 tonnes of material stockpiled graded approximately 51.4 g/t An.
+The first 450 tonnes of material stockpiled graded approximately 51.4 g/t Au.
 The companies signed a letter of intent with Echo Bay Mines Ltd. in September, under which Echo Bay has agreed to treat ore supplied by the Iron Colt joint venture in the Kettle River mill in Republic, Washington.
-The first shipmont of 635 tonnes, estimated by the company to grade in excess of 34 g/t Au, commenced November 15, 1994.
+The first shipment of 635 tonnes, estimated by the company to grade in excess of 34 g/t Au, commenced November 15, 1994.
 Continuous production is planned at a daily mining rate of 55 tonnes.
-Estimated production costs are US\$162 per ounce goid.
+Estimated production costs are US\$162 per ounce gold.
 By early October, drifting had progressed approximately 110 metres on the Evening Star and approximately 45 metres more drifting is required to reach the 90 700-tonne reserve grading 11.3 g/t Au.
 Pacific Vangold plans extensive underground drilling to test the western extension of this orebody.
 Elsewhere in the Rossland district, Pacific Vangold Mines Ltd. is conducting an extensive diamond drilling program on the Gertrude claim adjacent to the War Eagle mine and the Georgia claim, where the company theorizes that the LeRoi and North veins converge.

-Claimstaker Resources Ltd., under an option agreement with Beaton Engineering Ltd. and Cleveland Capital Company Ltd., began snipping ate to the Trail smelter at a daily rate of 75 tonnes from the Banaparte gold property located north of Kamloops.
+Claimstaker Resources Ltd., under an option agreement with Beaton Engineering Ltd. and Cleveland Capital Company Ltd., began shipping ore to the Trail smelter at a daily rate of 75 tonnes from the Bonaparte gold property located north of Kamloops.
 The reported assays from the first shipment averaged 27.8 g/t Au.
-The company has a permit to remove a 2700-tonne bulk sample of ore and sinpments were scheduled to continue to the and of October.
+The company has a permit to remove a 2700-tonne bulk sample of ore and shipments continued to the end of October.
+The company expected to receive payment for approximately 93 kilograms (3000 oz) of gold.
 The sample results will be used to confirm the average grade and general mineability of the ore.
 A diamond drilling program also explored strike and dip extensions of other mineralized zones on the property.